kokarn/atom-grunt-runner/README.md

 ## How to use
  * Set a path to your local `grunt-cli` in the settings (may not be necessary).
+ * Set the relative path of Gruntfile in the settings if the Gruntfile.coffe(js) is NOT in the root directory of your project workspace.
+>For Exmaple, if Gruntfile.coffee(or .js) is in your project/workspace/path/build, then type `build/` here.
- * Open a project that has a `Gruntfile.js` in the root.
+ * Open a project that has a `Gruntfile.js` or `Gruntfile.coffee` in the root
  * Open the task list (`ctrl-alt-g`) and choose a task to run, or input a new one.
  * The output from the grunt task will be shown in bottom toolbar.
 Toggle the log with `ctrl-alt-t`, toggle the entire toolbar with